jpatel98/jpatel98/README.md

 <p align="center">
   <img align="center" src="404.gif" width="350">
 </p>
-I'm a software developer with a profound interest in full stack development, ML, decentralized technologies and everything computers💻.<br>
-I like to build new things, troubleshoot challenges and contribute.
+I'm a software developer with a profound interest in full stack development, ML, decentralized technologies and everything in between💻.<br> I like to build new things, troubleshoot challenges and contribute to open source projects.
+I'm focused on being a valuable part of any team I am on and believe in the team rising together.

 ## Let's Connect 🔗
 [![](https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white0e76a8)](https://www.linkedin.com/in/jigar-patel-b0012912b/)